hrparab99/BashBlaze-7-Days-of-Bash-Scripting-Challenge/Challenges/Day_1/Day_1_Basics.md

 ## Task 4 & 5: Using Variables

 Now that you have declared variables, let's use them to perform a simple task.
-Create a bash script that takes two variables (numbers) as input and prints their sum using those variables.
+Create a bash script that takes two variables (string and number) as input and prints their sum using those variables.

 ## Task 6: Using Built-in Variables